SAP-samples/teched2025-XP260/exercises/ex1/ex1.1/README.md

   - ❌ The UI shows a 403 Forbidden error (or "Access denied" message).
   - ✅ This confirms that the where: 'assignedTo = $user' condition is effectively enforced — Alice cannot access Bob’s incident, even though both are support users, 👉 This resolves the horizontal privilege escalation vulnerability.

-### Step 4: Verify Alice Cannot Modify or Delete a Closed Incident that is on Alice's name
+### Step 4: Verify Alice Cannot Modify or Delete a Closed Incident that is on Alice's Name
 - Action:
   - Locate a closed incident (e.g., one with status "C").
   - Click "Edit" and make changes.